AtanasovAtanas/interactive-content/EN/11-Media-Queries/02-media-queries.md

 ## Typical Device Breakpoints

-In our days, there are much types of screens and devices with different heights and widths.
+In our days, there are many types of screens and devices with different heights and widths.

 It is very hard (almost impossible) to create an exact breakpoint for each device.